oddballteam/hiring-challenges/data-engineer/basic-pipeline/README.md

    - Convert any "dirty" data into more native database types such as float, booleans, date, datetime, etc.
    - Handle missing or null values appropriately.
    - Remove duplicate records if any.
+   - Persist the cleaned data.

 3. **Transformations & Aggregations:**
+   As the next step in the pipeline, process your cleaned data files to generate calculated data marts.

-   Create the following aggregated views/tables:
+   These aggregated views/tables should be saved as files.
+Create the following reports:

    - **Customer Summary:** For each customer, calculate:
      - Total number of transactions.
      - Total amount spent.